clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 If you are new to clojure, we recommend having a quick read of the following tutorials first:

-- [Clojure by example](http://kimh.github.io/clojure-by-example/#about) - useful for beginners pick up the syntax quickly
+- [Clojure by Example](http://kimh.github.io/clojure-by-example/#about) - useful for beginners pick up the syntax quickly

-- [Clojure docs](https://clojuredocs.org/) - a more thorough documentation that explains the built-in functions in Clojure
+- [Clojure Docs](https://clojuredocs.org/) - a more thorough documentation that explains the built-in functions in Clojure

+- [Clojure for the Brave and True](https://www.braveclojure.com/clojure-for-the-brave-and-true/) - a book that helps you learn Clojure in an in-depth manner

 ---